max-muoto/typing-deprecated-pep/spec.md

 While `warnings.deprecated` is a great solution for simpler use-cases around deprecating functions and methods, where custom arguments or behavior isn't needed, some Python libraries have more complex deprecation needs.

-Let's take the example of Polars, a popular DataFrame library.
+Let's take the example of [Polars](https://docs.pola.rs/), a popular DataFrame library.

+They have a custom deprecator decorator that allows them to deprecate functions and methods with custom messages and versions.

 ```python
 def deprecate_function(